 This request is related to ticket #1958 in that the clutter of developer messages on the terminal screen for qnet that was reporting the points edited, Ella ended up using this as a history...now that these messages have been removed under the 1958 ticket, we lost a 'feature' of point history.

-#10 Updated by Adam Goins about 1 year ago
+#10 Updated by Adam Goins over 1 year ago

 - Status changed from In Progress to Feedback